pulzze/autoflow-documentation/docs/ids/action-datetime-current-monotonic-time/tooltip.md

-Returns the current monotonic time in the given time unit.
+Provides the current monotomic time which is arbitrary but monotomically increasing